awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

    For more information, see [Creating an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.

 1. Add the **OEM\_AGENT** option to the option group, and configure the option settings\.
 For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
-For more information about each setting, see [Management Agent Option Settings](#Oracle.Options.OEMAgent.Options)\.
+For more information about each setting, see [Option Settings for Management Agent](#Oracle.Options.OEMAgent.Options)\.

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, you apply the option group when you launch the instance\.
 For more information, see [Creating a DB Instance Running the Oracle Database Engine](USER_CreateOracleInstance.md)\.